 by Mike Ratliff

-in whom we have the boldness and access in confidence through our faith in Him.
-Therefore, I ask you not to give up over what I am suffering for you, which is your glory (a personal translation of Ephesians 3:12,13 from the Greek text)
+12 in whom we have the boldness and access in confidence through our faith in Him.
+13 Therefore, I ask you not to give up over what I am suffering for you, which is your glory Ephesians 3:12-13 (translated from the NA28 Greek text)

 This sort of encouragement would make no sense in the theology of most of those who preach Your Best Life Now or Name It and Claim It or Health, Wealth, and Prosperity as the focus of Christianity.
 However, anyone with any depth to their Biblical knowledge knows that those are heresies and not Biblically sound at all.
 Instead, what we learn is that the true Christian will be persecuted in this world because he or she will not be of the World.
 He or she will be in the World, but not be of the World.
 The World loves it own and hates the real Gospel because it condemns all that are of the World and not of Christ.
 You see, no one can be of both.
 Therefore, Paul is telling us that we can be persecuted.
 He wrote this letter to the Ephesians from prison.
 Paul is challenging all of us to not faint, not to sink into despondency not to become so dispirited and cowardly that we just quit.